majkinetor/au-packages/signal/README.md

 ## Features

-- Send high-quality group, text, voice, video, document, and picture messages anywhere in the world without SMS or MMS fees.
+- Send high-quality group, text, voice, video, document, and picture messages anywhere in the world without SMS or MMS fees
-- Crystal-clear voice and video calls to people who live across town, or across the ocean, with no long-distance charges.
+- Crystal-clear voice and video calls to people who live across town, or across the ocean, with no long-distance charges
-- Signal messages and calls are always end-to-end encrypted.
+- Signal messages and calls are always end-to-end encrypted
-- Keeps your chat history tidy with messages that you can set to disappear.
+- Keeps your chat history tidy with messages that you can set to disappear
-- Free for everyone.
+- Free for everyone

-## Notes
+## Package parameters

-- Signal Desktop replaces the Chrome App which has been deprecated.
+* `/NoProxy`    - Do not set system proxy
+* `/NoTray`     - Do not use tray icon
+* `/NoShortcut` - Do not create shortcut icon on the desktop

 ![screenshot](https://cdn.rawgit.com/majkinetor/chocolatey/master/signal/screenshot.png)